marcomaggi/ccevents/README.md

 ## Introduction

-This package installs  a C language library implementing  an event loop;
+This package  installs a standard  C11 language library  implementing an event loop for POSIX systems.
-it is written in standard C11 language; it targets POSIX systems.

 This package depends on the package CCExceptions, at least version 0.5.

-The  package makes  use of  the  GNU Autotools  and  it is  tested on  a GNU+Linux system.
+The  package uses  the GNU  Autotools and  it is  tested on  a GNU+Linux system.

 ## License